Illegal donations: how does dark money get into UK politics?

 What’s wrong with foreign money entering UK politics?

+The problem, in short, is that it can buy influence that serves outside interests.
 In July, the Bureau of Investigative Journalism (TBIJ) published an investigation which tested the six major political parties’ ability to detect and prevent illegal donations.
 We arranged for a series of payments to be made by someone not on the UK electoral roll to each major party, all totalling more than £500 – the threshold at which a political donation must come from a UK voter.
 Five of the six parties accepted the funds.

 So the issue is with individual donors?